Healthcare Agentic AI Market Size and Share

 Key Report Takeaways

-- By deployment mode, cloud-based models accounted for 68.3% of the Healthcare Agentic AI market size in 2024, while hybrid edge-cloud configurations are projected to grow at a 40.2% CAGR to 2030.
+- By deployment mode in the healthcare agentic artificial intelligence market, cloud-based architectures accounted for 52.38% of revenue of the healthcare agentic AI market in 2025, while hybrid edge-cloud configurations are forecast to grow at a 42.58% CAGR through 2031.

 Global Healthcare Agentic AI Market Trends and Insights